tritrisha/tritrisha/README.md

 ---

-## 🎲 Random Developer Facts
+## 🎲 Accurate Random Developer Facts

 <details>
 <summary>Fact #1</summary>

-I enjoy learning by building things from scratch.
+99% of programming is convincing the computer you meant what you typed.

 </details>